wsu-cpts489-fa20/bp-accreditaid/README.md

 #### Summary of work done
   - Created EvaluatorView table to display the PI's from each SO and how they were fullfilled by the instructor
   - Removed write permissions from the accountype "ABET Evaluator"
+  - Added modal for instructors to invite Evaluators to acreditaid

 ### Example of work done